The First IEEE Workshop on

 FormatPapers should be formatted to IEEE Computer Society Proceedings Manuscript Formatting Guidelines in the IEEE Bigdata 2017 CFP page

-Student Travel SupportWe plan to provide student travel support to a selected student (MAX 1000USD).
-You may apply for student travel support if you are a student, and you are both the primary author and presenter of an accepted HMData paper.
-Details will be announced here.
+Student Travel SupportWe plan to provide student travel support to a selected student (MAX 115,000JPY which is about 1000USD, and paid after the conference).
+You could apply for student travel support by Oct.
+27 if you are a student, and you are both the primary author and presenter of an HMData paper in case it is accepted.
+The Student Travel support provides support for students to present their work.

 ChairsAtsuyuki Morihsima (Univesity of Tsukuba)